p1ng-request/docs/templates/HubSpot/HubSpot_Create_note.md

 **Author:** [Florent Ravenel](https://www.linkedin.com/in/florent-ravenel/)

-This template will create a note in HubSpot with the possibility of :
+**Description:** This template will create a note in HubSpot with the possibility of :
 - Add timestamp to follow history
 - Add associated contacts
 - Add associated companies